Mixed Berry Crumble | Ultralight Backpacking Recipe

 HOME

-- Put all ingredients, except graham cracker crumbs and coconut oil, in a bag or container to be used in the backcountry.
-See meal prep tip below.
+- Put all ingredients, except graham cracker crumbs and coconut oil, in a bag or container for use in the backcountry.
+See the meal prep tip below.

 - Put graham cracker crumbs in a separate bag or container to be stored with the berry mix.

 - Pack 1 Tbsp (14 g) coconut oil in a leakproof container to be added when the meal is consumed.
-We recommend double bagging the oil in the event there is a leak.
+We recommend double bagging the oil in the event of a leak.
+See the meal prep tip below.

 FIELD